throwaway31265/free-sleep/README.md

 Yes, I tested reversing it on my pod 3 by  [resetting the firmware](docs/pod_3_teardown/6_firmware_reset.jpeg).
 After the reset, setup your pod as a new pod again.

 ## Will I brick my pod?
-Pod 3 **without** the SD card & Pod 4 are impossible to brick - _as long as you follow the directions_
+Pod 3 **without** the SD card, Pod 4, and Pod 5 are impossible to brick - _as long as you follow the directions_

 ## Compatability